A Creative Way to Kill a Tomato Plant

 Lexi

-3. WolfQueen says:
+3. WolfQueen

 *WolfQueen leaps in with the can of Lysol spray from a previous topic(perhaps a totally different blog 0_o) and refreshes the air*